-If a College of Education scholarship recipient changes enrollment to another university or another college within MU, the scholarship will be rescinded.
+If a College of Education & Human Development scholarship recipient changes enrollment to another university or another college within MU, the scholarship will be rescinded.
 All scholarships, grants, and financial resources you receive are subject to being reduced if the combined total reaches your maximum Cost of Attendance.
 For more information about financial aid, visit the MU Student Financial Aid website.

 Teacher Education Assistance for College and Higher Education Grant (TEACH Grant)

 The Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant is awarded through the Office of Student Financial Aid to students who are completing, or intend to complete, coursework to begin a career in teaching and who agree to serve for a minimum of four years as a full-time, highly-qualified, high-need field teacher in a low-income school.